alexpdp7/userpg/README.md

 , which is the command you can use to connect to the database.
 When you terminate the process (using `kill` or control C), it will dump the data back to `path/to/backend/data` and stop the database.

+# Known issues

+* Sequences probably do not work.
+* Rows are not deterministically sorted.